brdavs/btw/README.md

 ```

 ### Contact
-You are welcome to visit http://jqp.mutsu.org/btw for more information.
+You are welcome to visit http://jqp.herokuapp.com//btw for more information.
 You may contact the author at toni [at] formalibre [dot] si.
-Should you whish to donate to the project - the author accepts alcohol as payment.